 Cnova manages liquidity risk through the daily follow-up of cash flows, control of financial assets and liabilities maturities and a close relationship with main financial institutions.
-As of December 31, 2019, Cnova's liquidity is also depending on the financing from its parent companies (mostly Casino).
+As of December 31, 2020, Cnova's liquidity is also depending on the financing from its parent companies (mostly Casino).

-As part of cash pool agreement with Cnova and its subsidiaries, unused credit lines amounted to €293 million as of December 31, 2019.
-Current account with Casino bears interest at EONIA +0.5pt
+As part of cash pool agreement with Cnova and its subsidiaries, unused credit lines amounted to €480 million as of December 31, 2020.
+Current account with Casino bears interest at EONIA +1.5pt

-The term of the agreement is indefinite.
-Each party is entitled to terminate the agreement at any time subject to ten days' prior written notice.
+The term of the agreement is July 31, 2026. to the agreement can be terminated by mutual consent.
 Casino Group confirmed that Cnova NV will continue to benefit from intragroup resources to cover its financing needs for the next twelve months after issuance of the financial statement.
-Each agreement immediately terminates if Casino no longer controls, directly or indirectly, Casino Finance International or Cnova or its European subsidiaries, as the case may be, or in case of bankruptcy of a party.
+Each agreement immediately terminates if Casino no longer controls, directly or indirectly, Casino Finance or Cnova or its European subsidiaries, as the case may be, or in case of bankruptcy of a party.